ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

    - Directional speed limits by track are elevated to routes.
 The same speed limit can be on multiple routes.
    - For each speed limit, the route graph is traversed in reverse searching for signals capable of handling the limit:
-       - Only speed limits not preceded by another limit with identical properties are considered
+       - Only speed limits not preceded by another limit with identical properties are considered;
        - Each signal must signal its interest in a speed limit: Not concerned, Concerned but to be announced by another signal, or Concerned and terminal.
-   - for each speed limit planned along the train's path, the signals in the announcement chain are added to the list of those to be simulated for the train.
+   - For each speed limit planned along the train's path, the signals in the announcement chain are added to the list of those to be simulated for the train.

 ```rust
 enum SpeedLimitHandling {